moosthuizen42/spreadsheet-banking-telegram-bot/README.md

 ## Setup

-- Step 1: Copy your programmable banking spreadsheet (created using [https://spreadsheetbanking.dev/](https://spreadsheetbanking.dev/)) into your own OneDrive.
-Unless your Microsoft user has full access to the OfferZen sharepoint, this is a required step.
+- Step 1: Make a copy of the this banking spreadsheet [available here](https://1drv.ms/x/s!AtkUJn0N8CerboundGT57hRpQzg?e=naBg7S/) to your own OneDrive.
+You can also use your own spreadsheet, in which case you will need to copy the contents of the `💬 Telegram setup`, `💬 Telegram configurator` and `💬 Telegram log` sheets into your own spreadhseet.
+Only if your Microsoft user has full access to the OfferZen Sharepoint will you not need to make a copy to your OneDrive.

 - Step 2: Clone this repository.
 Make sure you have Node and NPM installed by checking their versions using `node -v` and `npm -v` respectively.